micwik/ArnLib/README.md

 * _Arn Data objects_ are thread-safe.

 * Native support for data validation and double direction pipes (streams).

+* Enums, Flags and SubEnunms in code available as text for output and parse.

 * Metrics of Arn available in Arn tree.